Man accused of killing his mother on fishing trip dies awaiting trial

 Carman was found floating in an inflatable raft eight days later, and his mother has never been found.

+Prosecutors allege that Carman made alterations to the boat to make it more likely to sink.

-Prosecutors also accused Carman of killing his grandfather, John Chakalos, who was shot dead in his home in Windsor, Connecticut, in 2013.
+Carman was also accused of killing his grandfather, John Chakalos, who was shot dead in his home in Windsor, Connecticut, in 2013.

-Chakalos’s killing was part of a scheme by Carman to obtain millions of dollars from his grandfather’s estate, they alleged.
+Chakalos’s killing was part of a scheme by Carman to obtain millions of dollars from his grandfather’s estate, they alleged in an eight-count indictment.
 He had not been charged in that case.

 Last May, Carman was arrested and charged with his mother’s murder.
 Prosecutors urged him to be held in custody pending trial as he was a flight risk.